mlambert125/new-java-curriculum/content/react-state-management-1/_index.md

 - I can manage state with the `useState` hook.
 - I can use conditional rendering, based on state, to display appropriate components.
+- I can lift state and handle events triggered in child components by passing handlers as props.